Be a leader at a leading company

 “First, I would tell them to be ready for anything.
 I happen to be working on a very large project that's been around for four years already.
 However, I have friends dressing in suits, working for Generals, friends on projects of only three people, and others working on proposals (projects that are just in the works).
 Second, I’d tell them to be ready, open, and excited.
 Each opportunity is different and awards you with different experiences, so being eager and motivated to learn is crucial to your success.”

-Evan graduated from Pennsylvania State University and joined Consulting by Degrees – Commercial Sector in August 2010 – he’s always looking for a challenge and to solve complex problems!
+Evan graduated from Pennsylvania State University and joined Consulting by Degrees – Commercial Sector – he’s always looking for a challenge and to solve complex problems!
 Evan has worked hard to build his personal brand providing him with opportunities to take on a variety of roles such as Project Management Assistant, Organization Alignment Analyst, Testing, and Strategy.

 “Consulting by Degrees provides an opportunity to broaden your horizon with the potential roles that are out there, while in a short period determine what work you want to do and specialize in those skills to perform at a high level.”